turingschool/backend-curriculum-site/module3/lessons/data_structures_and_algorihtms.md

   * What is the relationship between the elements of the data?
   * How is the data used?
 What type of operations need to be performed to the data?

+We are only going to explore some data structures, binary tree, linked list, and hash maps.

+Binary Trees and Linked Lists are both "node" based data structures, where each piece of data is a "node" which contains a value of some kind and a reference to one or more "next" nodes; the first node in a both is typically called the 'head' or 'root' node.

+Hash Maps (commonly just called "hashes" in Ruby) are the common key/value storage that we've used a lot at Turing so far, and not thought of to be node-based, but we'll examine more about it in a moment.

-We are only going to explore 2 data structures, binary trie & linked list.
-If you want to research the others [here](https://www.geeksforgeeks.org/data-structures/) might be a good place to start.
+If you want to research other data structures, [here](https://www.geeksforgeeks.org/data-structures/) might be a good place to start.

-### Binary Trie
+### Binary Tree

-A binary trie is a type of data structure that organizes data in a way that allows for faster look-ups when searching through the data.
+A binary tree is a type of data structure that organizes data in a way that allows for faster look-ups when searching through the data.
 There are 3 main operations that can be performed on the data: insertion, deletion, and search.
 The data is structured so that there is a `root` node, the starting point, and each node can point to two other nodes.
-In order to travers the trie for a search, the element is compared to a node and determined whether it is greater than, less than, or equal to the element.
+In order to traverse the tree for a search, the element is compared to a node and determined whether it is greater than, less than, or equal to the element.

-<details open><summary><i>Binary Trie Search Compared to a Sorted Array Visual </i></summary>
+<details open><summary><i>Binary Tree Search Compared to a Sorted Array Visual </i></summary>
   <iframe src='https://gfycat.com/ifr/GrandShortCowrie' frameborder='0' scrolling='no' allowfullscreen width='640' height='582'></iframe>
   <p>
     <a href="https://gfycat.com/grandshortcowrie">via Gfycat</a>
   </p>
 </details>

+A Binary Tree gets it's "binary" name from the notion that each "node" points to two other nodes, typically programmed as a "left" and a "right" node.

 _Think About It_
-* When might a binary trie be a beneficial structure to use?
+* When might a binary tree be a beneficial structure to use?
-* Why is it more advantageous to use a binary trie than an array?
+* Why is it more advantageous to use a binary tree than an array?

+Work to do:

+1. Open [this gist](https://gist.github.com/iandouglas/21e56d1c07a65f66c23612a98ddca75e) and copy the contents into an appropriate folder structure:
+- `node.rb` and `binarytree.rb` will go in a `lib/` folder
+- `binary_tree_test.rb` will go in a `test/` folder
+2. Write some code to make the tests pass

 ### Linked List

-A linked list is a data structure that organizes the data as a linear collection.
+A linked list is a data structure that organizes the data as a linear collection (like a binary tree, but it doesn't branch into left/right).
 However, unlike arrays, linked lists do not need to be stored with the data all together in memory.
-It is able to achieve this because each node contains the element data and a pointer to the next node in the list.
+It is able to achieve this because each node contains the element data (value) and a reference to the "next" node in the list.
 Linked list operations include appending, deleting, and inserting data.
 There are also different types of linked lists: singly linked, doubly linked, and circularly linked.

 <details open><summary><i>Singly Linked List Example</i></summary>
 <br>